ConciseHint: Boosting Efficient Reasoning via Continuous Concise Hints during Generation: Related Works

 \subsection{Efficient methods for reasoning models}

 Recently, researchers have paid attention to alleviating the inefficiency of large reasoning models.
-Note that in this work, we only focus on the reasoning efficiency in single-sample generation rather than improving the sampling efficiency of test-time scaling methods such as Self-Consistency~\citep{wang2023self} or Best-of-N~\citep{lightman2023let}.
-Existing methods can be roughly divided into three groups~\citep{qu2025survey}, i.e., efficient reasoning during inference, with SFT, and with RL.
+Existing methods can be roughly divided into three groups~\citep{qu2025survey}, i.e., training-free methods, SFT-based methods, and RL-based methods.
 SFT-based methods either fine-tune the reasoning model to internalize the concise reasoning patterns on the curated concise datasets~\citep{xia2025tokenskip,munkhbat2025self}, or replace explicit token generation in the reasoning process by predicting answers based on internal latent representations~\citep{deng2024explicit,hao2024training}.
-RL-based methods~\citep{shen2025dast,luo2025o1} usually incorporate the length constraint into the reward function to encourage conciseness.
-In contrast, efficient reasoning during inference follows the training-free scheme, which is easy to use and more resource-friendly as a plug-and-play tool.
-For example, CCoT~\citep{renze2024benefits} appends a prompt of ``Be concise'' to the input to encourage answering concisely.
-TALE~\citep{han2024token} uses the model itself to predict the number of tokens required to solve the query, and then prompts the model by ``use less than <number> tokens''.
-Sketch-of-thought~\citep{aytes2025sketch} propose to tackle different types of tasks with different crafted system prompts.
-Our work also belongs to efficient reasoning during inference.
+RL-based methods usually incorporate the length constraint into the reward function to encourage conciseness~\citep{shen2025dast,luo2025o1}, or teach the model ``when to think''~\citep{huang2025adactrl,fang2025thinkless,zhang2025adaptthink}.
+In contrast, training-free methods do not involve training, which is easy to use and can serve as a plug-in.
+For example, prompt-based methods~\citep{renze2024benefits,han2024token,aytes2025sketch} add control prompts to the user input to encourage answering concisely.
+Early exit methods~\citep{fu2025reasoning,yang2025dynamic} terminate the thinking in advance when meeting certain confidence conditions.

-The previous literature mainly conforms to the paradigm of prompting or optimizing the model before using it to perform reasoning, but does not intervene in the model to make it speak more concisely during the actual token generation stage for reasoning.
-Although~\cite{wang2025thoughts} propose to reduce the decoding probability of certain words, they mainly focus on making each candidate solution more thorough rather than reducing the overall reasoning length.
-In this work, we aim to explore whether we can enhance the conciseness by continuously exerting influence during the reasoning process.
+The previous literature mainly conforms to the paradigm of prompting or optimizing the model before using it to perform reasoning generation, and does not dynamically intervene in the model during the token generation for reasoning to make it speak more concisely.
+In this work, we aim to explore whether we can enhance the conciseness by continuously exerting influence during the reasoning.